pivotal-cf/docs-tiledev/CONTRIBUTING.md

 owner: Services
 ---

-The Tile Developer documentation project team welcomes contributions from the community.
-[Developer Certificate of Origin](https://cla.vmware.com/dco) is the guide to.
-All contributions to this repository must be signed as described on that page.
+The Tile Developer documentation project established  the [Developer Certificate of Origin](https://cla.vmware.com/dco) requirement for all contributions to this repository.
+Submitted content must be signed as described on that page.
 Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.

-## Contribution Flow
+## Contribution flow

 This is an outline of what a contributor's workflow looks like: